Proofpoint TAP

 5. Type the name <xyz.corp> and click the Generate button.

 6. In the Generated Service Credential pop-up, the Service Principal and Secret values are shown.
-Take note of these values for later configuration in InsightIDR.
+Record these values to enter later in InsightIDR.

 After you complete the prerequisite steps and configure the event source to send data, you must add the event source in InsightIDR.